Sogang University: Development

 In August 2014, the construction of Berchmans Woojung Hall (BW Hall) was completed.
 That November, the fifth SOFEX was held.
 The following year, in June 2015, Sogang University was selected as the first university recognized by the Korean Standard-Service Quality Index (KS-SQI) of the Korean Standards Association.
 It was also reselected as an Advanced College of Education (ACE) in July.
 The sixth SOFEX took place in November 2015.
 In March 2016, the university was selected as a leading institution for the international cooperation support project and chosen for the ‘Initiative for College of Humanities’ Research and Education (CORE).
 By May, it had received top evaluations for the Small & Medium Business Administration Business Incubator Center for the fifth consecutive year, a streak that continued through 2017.

 In March 2018, the university established the School of Media, Arts, and Science.
 May featured the first Sogang Presidential Performance Competition, ‘Sogang Miracle 4-passion.’
 In August, Sogang University was designated as a Self-Improvement University through the University Basic Competency Assessment.
 The university maintained its position as the top-ranked institution on the KS-SQI for the fifth consecutive year in October 2018 and was selected as a Hub University for supporting career development for students with disabilities in November.
 In April 2019, the university entered the University Innovation Support Project under the Autonomous Agreement Type.
 The second Sogang Presidential Performance Competition was held in May, and in October 2019, Sogang University ranked first on the KS-SQI for six consecutive years, solidifying its reputation for service quality in education.

+During World Youth Day 2027, which is to be held in Seoul, Sogang University will host the "Magis" program of the Jesuits as part of the "Days in the diocese".
+The basecamp for all activities, the "Villa Magis", will be directly located on the campus.